Cedrusco/cedrus-api-czar-lite-generator/README.md

 ## Deploying with IBM Bluemix

-Once you have created your API, you can integrate and deploy to IBM BLuemix using this command
+Once you have created your API, you can integrate and deploy to IBM Bluemix using this command

 ```bash
 yo cedrus-api-czar-lite:deploy-manifest